-I am a Ph.D. candidate in Political Science in the Department of Government at Harvard University, as well as an A.M. candidate in Statistics.
-I work on International Political Economy, with particular interests in the politics of foreign investment.
-My dissertation and related projects center on the interaction between capital mobility and state enforcement, examining how governments enforce laws and regulations on foreign investors (particularly in labor and environmental domains), how they tax and extract from mobile capital using tax treaties and capital controls, and how nationality and nationalism shape these dynamics.
+I am a Ph.D. candidate in Political Science and an A.M. candidate in Statistics at Harvard University.
+I work on International Political Economy, specializing in the politics of foreign direct investment, multinational corporations, international finance, and industrial policy.
+My current research centers on the interaction between foreign investment and state sovereignty.
+In my dissertation book project, I investigate how states enforce costly labor and environmental laws on foreign investors—specifically, under what conditions law enforcement favors or discriminates against foreign-invested firms relative to domestic firms.
+In other ongoing projects, I examine how governments tax and regulate mobile capital, using tools such as tax treaties, capital controls, and financial regulations, and how nationality and nationalism shape these dynamics.
 Trained in both Comparative Politics and International Relations, I have regional expertise in China and Japan, and have also conducted fieldwork in Indonesia and Vietnam to study foreign firms operating there.

 “Product Display Room” and “General Director Office” of a Chinese Manufacturer in Binh Duong, Vietnam (July 2024)